IABTechLab/uid2docs/docs/guides/integration-javascript-server-side.md

 ---
-title: Server-Side JavaScript Integration
+title: Server-Side Integration Guide for JavaScript
 sidebar_label: Server-Side Integration, JavaScript
-pagination_label: Server-Side JavaScript
+pagination_label: Server-Side Integration Guide for JavaScript
 description: Information for publishers covering standard web integration scenarios that use the UID2 SDK for JavaScript and requires token to be generated on the server side and passed to the publishers' web pages.
 hide_table_of_contents: false
 sidebar_position: 02